rapidsms/rapidsms/docs/tutorial/tutorial02.rst

 It's a good idea to keep the default application at the end of :setting:`INSTALLED_APPS` so that it can give some response when your application doesn't recognize a message.
 Otherwise your users will get no response and won't know there was a problem.
+Or worse, the default application will respond to the message before your app sees it, confusing the user.

 You can change the response used by the default application by changing :setting:`DEFAULT_RESPONSE`.
 For example, if you've implemented a HELP